0xUKN/libinjector/README.md

 `make libinjector.so` : build the shared library\
 `make all` : build both

-## Installation
-`make install` : install what has been previously built\
-`make uninstall` : uninstall what has been previously installed

 ## Clean
 `make clean` : delete build and bin folders